NexPlayer/Android-SDK/advanced.md

 **Returns**

 The caption color to be used.

-**See Also**

-The enumerator `CaptionColor` for more details on the possible captions and color values to be used.

-#### int getBGColor ()
+#### int getBGColor()

 This gets the background color of the character to be displayed with CEA 608 closed captions in FULL mode.

 **Returns**

-The background color to be displayed as an ARGB hexacode.
+The background color to be displayed as an ARGB hex code.
 Please see the enumerator CaptionColor for the possible hexacodes and their associated colors.

-#### int getFGColor ()
+#### int getFGColor()

 This gets the text or foreground color of the character to be displayed with CEA 608 closed captions in FULL mode.

 **Returns**

-The text color to be displayed as an ARGB hexacode.
-Please see the enumerator CaptionColor for the possible hexacodes and their associated colors.
+The text color to be displayed as an ARGB hex code.
+Please see the enumerator CaptionColor for the possible hex codes and their associated colors.

-#### int getValue ()
+#### int getValue()

 This gets the integer value of the CaptionColor enumerator, to be used with CEA 608 closed captions in FULL mode.